How a School Shooting Inspired the Boomtown Rats’ ‘I Don’t Like Mondays’

 Subscribe to Ultimate Classic Rock on

-While Bob Geldof‘s philanthropic efforts remain his greatest contribution to humanity, it should be remembered that he was also the frontman for the Boomtown Rats, who had a string of hits in their native Ireland and throughout the U.K. from the mid ’70s to the early ’80s.
+While Bob Geldof‘s philanthropic efforts remain his greatest contribution to humanity, it should be remembered that he was also the frontman for the Boomtown Rats.
+They had a string of hits in their native Ireland and throughout the U.K. from the mid ’70s to the early ’80s.
 Their biggest, “I Don’t Like Mondays,” was inspired by a school shooting that took place on Jan.
 29, 1979.

 That morning, Brenda Spencer, a 16-year-old with a history of petty theft and violent thoughts, opened fire from inside her house at students outside San Diego’s Grover Cleveland Elementary School across the street.
 In a 15-minute spell, she fired 30 rounds of ammunition from a semi-automatic .22-caliber rifle her father gave her for Christmas.
 Principal Burton Wragg and custodian Mike Schar were killed in the attack; eight children and a policeman were wounded.